Skip to main content

 Sometimes the integrated equation cannot be solved cleanly for yy.
 In that case, leave it implicit.
 For example,

-This is the family of circles x2+y2=Cx^2 + y^2 = C, which is the implicit solution.
+This is the family of circles x2+y2=Cx^2 + y^2 = C, the implicit solution - and the one drawn in the stage figures above.

 2023 HSC Q124 marksSolve the differential equation dydx=xy\frac{dy}{dx} = \frac{x}{y} with y(0)=2y(0) = 2.